What to expect from the New Dubai theme parks when visiting with kids

 Bookmark this page or save it to Pinterest for later

-Disclosures: Prices correct at time of publishing February 2018.
+Disclosures: Prices are correct at the time of original publishing in February 2018.
 We have visited these theme parks as paying customers and on media passes, all opinions are our own.
 This page is in no way sponsored by any of the attractions mentioned but there are affiliate links in this post that may earn us a small commission if you purchase anything from them.
 IMG Worlds of Adventure images supplied, all other images remain copyright to Our Globetrotters.
 Our full disclosure policy can be found here.